 How It Fits in the MCU: Since Loki will be the star of his own Disney+ limited series before the film’s release, events in that series will probably determine the character’s more villainous tendencies should he appear in Love and Thunder.
 Also, as the film will predate Guardians of the Galaxy Vol. 3, you can expect Rocket (Bradley Cooper) to offer a tearful goodbye as Odinson leaves the group to deal with his loss of name and status.

 Feige also made a few strategic teases about Phase 5 during the Comic-Con presentation, which will begin after the release of Love and Thunder.
+Plus, we got some new release dates at D23 (Hello, Black Panther 2).
 Also, there are some films we definitely think will happen in Phase 5 or beyond.

 What We Know: Feige stunned the Comic-Con crowd by announcing Mahershala Ali will be the MCU’s version of Blade.
 The daywalker will appear in his own film sometime during Phase 5, but specific details about the project will likely come to light at next year’s Comic-Con.